Kihagyás

 }

-Let's extend our Main function by adding two LedDisplay objects to our set (again, if 2021 is not the current year, we should rewrite 2021 to the current year in the following lines, and 2020 to a smaller number!
+Let's extend our Main function by adding two LedDisplay objects to our set (again, if 2021 is not the current year, adjust the year in the following lines accordingly):

 ei.AddEquipment(new LedDisplay(2020, 80000, 17, 16));